MicrosoftDocs/VBA-Docs/api/Word.broadcast.pause.md

 ## Remarks

-If the specified broadcast is not in progress,  **Pause** returns runtime error 4702.
+If the specified broadcast is not in progress,  **Pause** returns run-time error 4702.

 ## See also